-I will not solve any malicious or vulnerability issues of your WordPress site.
-The purpose of this post is to share a guide on how to hack WordPress sites?
-And How can we fix them?
-I will not guarantee that all methods 100% works on your site.
-There are many reasons, Why will it not work?
+I will not take responsibility for solving any malicious or vulnerability issues of your WordPress site.
+This post is for sharing a guide on how to keep secure WordPress sites, and how can we fix them?
+I will not guarantee that all methods 100% works on your site because there are many reasons.

-So if you want to save your site from unnecessary viruses, malicious and suspicious activity, or want to prevent hacking, you should follow this guide.
+So if you want to save your site from unnecessary viruses, malicious and suspicious activity, or want to prevent hacking, follow this guide.

-Here I have shared all major weak points of a WordPress site.
-So you will learn them and be able to fix them easily.
+Here I have shared all major weak points of a WordPress site that you can learn them and be able to fix them easily.

 Why WordPress Site Is Hacked?

 The first thing you need to understand is why a WordPress site is hacked?
-It is true, all sites are not hacked because there are many reasons to hack a website.
+It is true, all sites are not hacked because there are many reasons.
 So if you find out those reasons or weak points of a site, you will be able to prevent hacking.

 Hackers apply specific reasons to hack a website.
 Especially the hacking process is easier for WordPress sites.